A City That’s Not Just a Pretty Face

 This week we welcome folks from around the globe as they visit us for IdeaFestival 2013 (September 24–27).
 The world’s leading thinkers, doers, and innovators join curious minds for four days to explore, discuss, and celebrate innovation, imagination, and world-changing ideas.
 Click here for the brilliant line-up of speakers.

 Convening an unparalleled assembly of CEOs and industry leaders, the Louisville Innovation Summit is committed to transforming thought leadership in innovation for aging care of the future.
-From November 12–13 at the Generic for cialis Kentucky Center for the Arts, leaders and innovators will provide insight, share expertise, and explore new avenues of ingenuity to redefine the future of quality aging care.
+From November 12–13 at the Viagra for sale in canada Kentucky Center for the Arts, leaders and innovators will provide insight, share expertise, and explore new avenues of ingenuity to redefine the future of quality aging care.

 (A quick shout to another Louisville gem, Nucleus, which brings together all the elements involved in innovation and research commercialization under one roof — a green roof, coincidentally.
 Nucleus provides business management and consulting services to entrepreneurs, and is integral to the development of UofL’s downtown Haymarket research park.)